brandonchinn178/mergit/README.md

 - "ci/circleci: test"
 ```

+1. Edit CI config to only run CI on branches matching `staging-*` or `trying-*`
 1. Make a PR
-1. Set the "Bot Merge" check as a required status check
+1. Set the "Bot Merge" check as a required status check (for protected branches)
 1. Use the merge bot to merge in the PR!